alex-hl/Alexandre_Portfolio/README.md

-## Python Project: An Experiment to Compare Algorithms for Parcel Delivery

-In this project I have made the use a of a random algorithm and a greedy algorithm to schedule a truck route for parcels delivery.
-The goal was to analyze which algorithm was most efficient in mapping the truck's route.
-Some highlights of the steps taken are:
-* Using hash tables in order to create a distance map
-* Modeling a domain to implement necessary classes
-* Implementing the algorithms

-## Python Project: Automated Puzzle Solving

-In this project I have implemented breadth-first search and depth-first search algorithms to solve logic puzzles.
-The algorithms were able to solve sodkus, word ladder, and expression tree puzzle.
-Some highlights of the steps taken are:
-* Implement clases for the bfs and dfs solver
-* Implement classes for each puzzles which specifies conditions on how to be solved

 ## Data Analysis in R: Analyzing Volatility of foreign exchanges (EUR/CAD and USD/CAD)

 The goal of this analysis is to explore degrees of uncertainty for Canadian foreign exchange rates using